-Takuya Sasatani is a project assistant professor（特任助教） in the Graduate School of Engineering, the University of Tokyo.
-His research focuses on empowering the internet of things by exploring new approaches for ubiquitous wireless power transfer (WPT), low-power communication, and sensing technologies.
+Takuya Sasatani is a project assistant professor（特任助教） in the Graduate School of Engineering at the University of Tokyo.
+His research interests lie in the cross-section between wireless technologies, ubiquitous computing, and robotic systems, and his recent work focuses on exploring novel wireless power transfer and sensing technologies for empowering the IoT.

 Takuya received his Ph.D. degree in information science and technology and a B.E. degree in electrical and electronic engineering from The University of Tokyo, Japan, in 2021 and 2016.
-During his graduate studies, he worked at Disney Research, USA, as a lab associate researcher.
+In 2017, he worked at Disney Research Pittsburgh as a lab associate researcher.
+He has received numerous awards, including the MIT Technology Review’s Innovators Under 35 Japan, ACM IMWUT distinguished paper award, and JSPS Ikushi Prize（日本学術振興会育志賞）.

 Address: Room #112C1 Bldg.
 2, Faculty of Eng.
 The Univ. of Tokyo 7-3-1 Hongo, Bunkyo-ku, Tokyo, 113-8656 JAPAN